randomstring/FRC-Programming-Curriculum/README.md

 ## File Formats

-Source files for outlines, notes, and slides are in .org [Emacs Org-mode](https://orgmode.org/) and all markdown files (.md) are generated from the .org file of the same name.
+Some source files for outlines, notes, and slides are in .org [Emacs Org-mode](https://orgmode.org/).
+Some of the .md (Markdown) files are generated from the .org files by Emacs.
+Most of the README and lesson files are directly edited markdown files, as it is easier to get the links and embedded images correct that way.

 ## 0. Outline: [ProgrammingCurriculum](ProgrammingCurriculum.md)